-Vox Populi is an ongoing project by Lara Baladi, which includes a series of media initiatives, art projects, publications, an open source timeline and portal into web based archives of the 2011 Egyptian revolution and its aftermath.
+Vox Populi is an ongoing initiative by Lara Baladi, which includes a series of media initiatives, artworks, publications, an open source timeline and portal into web based archives of the 2011 Egyptian revolution and its aftermath and more global social movements.

 Protesters in Tahrir Square. © Mosa'ab Elshamy 2011.